-"When evening came I felt that it would be an imprudence to leave so precious a thing in the office behind me.
-Bankers' safes had been forced before now, and why should not mine be?
+"When evening came, I felt that it would be an imprudence to leave so precious a thing in the office behind Bankers' safes had been forced me. before now, and why should not mine be?
 If so, how terrible would be the position in which I should find myself!
-I determined, therefore, that for the next few days I would always carry the case backward and forward with me, so that it might never be really out of my reach.
+I determined, therefore, that for the next few days I would always carry the case backwards and forwards with me, so that it might never be really out of my reach.
 With this intention, I called a cab, and drove out to my house at Streatham, carrying the jewel with me.
-I did not breathe freely until I had taken it up-stairs and locked it in the bureau of my dressing-room.

-"And now a word as to my household, Mr. Holmes, for 1 wish you to thoroughly understand the situation.
-My groom and my page sleep out of the house, and may be set aside altogether.
-I have three maid-servants who have been with me a number of years, and whose absolute reliability is quite above suspicion.
-Another, Lucy Parr, the second waitingmaid, has only been in my service a few months.
+I did not breathe freely until I had taken it upstairs, and locked it in the bureau of my dressing-room.
+"And now a word as to my househould, Mr. Holmes, for I wish you to thoroughly understand the situation.
+My groom and my page sleep out of the house, and may be set aside altogether. Í have three maid-servants who have been with me a number of years, and whose absolute reliability is quite above suspicion.
+Another, Lucy Parr, the second waiting-maid. has only been in my service a few months.
 She came with an excellent character, however, and has always given me satisfaction.
-She is a very pretty girl, and has attracted admirers who have occasionally hung about the place.
-That is the only drawback which we have found to her, but we believe her to be a thoroughly good girl in every way.
+She is a very pretty girl, and has attracted admirers who have occasionally hung about the That is the only drawback which we have found to her, but we believe her to be a thoroughly good girl in every way.
 "So much for the servants.
 My family itself is so small that it will not take me long to describe it.
 I am a widower, and have an only son, Arthur.
-He has been a disappointment to me, Mr. Holmes-a grievous disappointment.
+He has been a disappointment to me, Mr. Holmes, a grievous disappointment.
 I have no doubt that I am myself to blame.
 People tell me that I have spoiled him.
 Very likely I have.
-When my dear wife died I felt that he was all I had to love.
+When my dear wife died I felf that he was all I had to love.
 I could not bear to see the smile fade even for a moment from his face.
 I have never denied him a wish.
 Perhaps it would have been better for both of us had I been sterner, but I meant it for the best.

-It was naturally my intention that he should succeed me in my business, but he was not of a business turn.
+"It was naturally my intention that he should succeed me in my business, but he was not of a business turn.
 He was wild, wayward, and, to speak the truth, I could not trust him in the handling of large sums of money.
 When he was young he became a member of an aristocratic club, and there, having charming manners, he was soon the intimate of a number of men with long purses and expensive habits.
-He learned to play heavily at cards and to squander money on the turf, until he had again and again to come to me and implore me to give him an advance upon his allowance, that he might settle his debts of honor.
+He learned to play heavily at cards and to squander money on the turf, until he had again and again to come to me and implore me to give him an advance upon his allowance, that he might settle his debts of honour.
 He tried more than once to break away from the dangerous company which he was keeping, but each time the influence of his friend Sir George Burnwell was enough to draw him back again.